Khalid Maqbool: Corps Command of Lahore

 Khalid Maqbool was promoted to the rank of Lt.
 Gen. on 16 October 1998, and made the corps commander of Lahore in place of Lt Gen Mohammad Akram (who proceeded as QMG), a post he continued till August 2000.
 He then took over as Chairman of National Accountability Bureau until his retirement from Army in October 2001, when he was sworn in as Governor of Punjab province.

 Political career

 He was chairman, National Accountability Bureau for over one year before he was sworn in as Governor of the Punjab Province on 29 October 2001.
 For meritorious services, he is recipient of Hilal-e-Imtiaz.
 On 15 May 2008, Salmaan Taseer was nominated to be new governor of Punjab replacing Lt.
 Gen. Khalid Maqbool.

 During his tenure in the Governor House his contributions to education and health have been great.
 He was very respected among his staff.
 He changed the lives of families of workers that lived in the back area of the Governor house.
 This was done by building new accommodations and by providing better schooling and basic necessities to the workers.
-Brig Ahad Muzzafar Shah was appointed as his first Military Sectary from 2001-2004.
+Brig.
+Ahad Muzzafar Shah was appointed his first Military Secretary from 2001-2004.